The Alberta Emerald Foundation strives to inspire Albertans to positive environmental action.

 For the initiation of renewable energy or energy conservation projects, or the enhancement and improvement of existing ones.

 For the protection and/or restoration and/or maintenance of natural habitats and areas.
+Also for the creation of new recycling or composting programs, or the enhancement and improvement of existing ones.

 There are two annual granting periods: August – December and January – June.
 Successful applicants will receive a first cheque of (up to) $300.
 A second cheque of $200 will be issued once the Alberta Emerald Foundation receives a follow-up report about the project.
 Status reports must be received within three months of the project start date.